-The Lebanon Center, located at 2600 Stoltz Hill Road, serves the communities of Lebanon, Scio and rural East Linn County.
-The center houses three classrooms, with several other facilities throughout the area used for classes.
+The Lebanon Downtown Center, located at 550 Main St., serves the communities of Lebanon, Scio and rural East Linn County.
+The center houses four classrooms, an Office Technology Lab, student break area, registration and bookstore functions, as well as academic counseling services and center administration operations.
 Although a variety of daytime classes are offered, the Lebanon Center schedule consists primarily of evening courses.

 The Community Education Division emphasizes the value and rewards of lifelong learning opportunities by providing a broad range of courses to meet the interests and learning needs of the local community.
-Typical offerings include introductory college courses; job skills improvement and vocational upgrading courses; and credit and noncredit courses in art, agriculture, business, mathematics, science, language arts, physical education and health, family living and self-improvement.
+Typical offerings include introductory college courses; job skills improvement and vocational upgrading courses; and credit and non-credit courses in art, agriculture, business, mathematics, science, language arts, physical education and health, family living and self-improvement.